 What Next?
 Factor Investing Wars Will Probably Last Forever

-Hou, Xue, and Zhang moved the factor investing discussion to a higher level and took on the challenge of trying to tie factor models to rational economic theory.
+Hou, Xue, and Zhang moved the factor investing discussion to a higher level and took on the challenge of trying to tie factor models to a rational economic theory associated with investment decisions on behalf of firms.
 Their approach outlines the q-factor model, which uses two simple accounting variables, representing “investment” and “quality,” or ROE.
 The goal of their research was bold: Create a theoretically sound factor model that was empirically superior to ad-hoc factor models studied in the past.
 Their efforts are commendable and arguably influenced Fama and French to develop their new 5-factor.

-But then evidence happened.
+But then the evidence happened.
 And behavioral-based explanations were never really ever considered.

 Small changes on model design (e.g., HML_Devil versus HML, or the enterprise multiple factor, which we didn’t even cover!) allowed value and momentum anomalies to rear their ugly heads into the picture again.
 These tweaks also made the q-factor concepts (profitability and investment) less impressive and/or redundant.
 Other research on the subject also shows that profitability, for example, is not very robust.
 See here, here, and here.
 On the investment side, authors question the empirical validity of the finding.
 For example, Fangjian Fu finds that how one controls for delisting data can dramatically alter the empirical results associated with the “investment factor.”
 Also, Fama and French, who include investment as a factor in their 5-factor model, published a paper in 2008 that questions the robustness of the investment factor, suggesting that it is entirely driven by micro-cap stocks.